ryantxrorg/textfly-sdk/README.md

 # Textfly SDK

-The TextFly SDK provides a simple interface for interacting with the TextFly API, enabling operations like creating, updating, retrieving, and deleting contacts.
+The TextFly SDK provides an interface for interacting with the TextFly API, enabling operations like creating, updating, retrieving, and deleting contacts.
 This SDK is intended for seamless integration into multi-tenant applications where each account has unique access to contact data.

     composer require ryantxr/textfly-sdk